OWASP/www-chapter-kerala/events/january2018.md

 layout: col-sidebar
 order: 2
 ---
+<a href="../index.html" class="previous">&laquo; Home</a>

-Following are the minutes of the meeting held on Jan 10, 2018 at Faya, Technopark.
+**Following are the minutes of the meeting held on Jan 10, 2018 at Faya, Technopark**

-Date and Time: 10 - January - 2018 at 6 PM Venue: Meeting Hall, Faya, Technopark Participants: Rejah, Binu, Rajesh, Jithin, Vignesh, Arun, Hemanth, Adarsh, Jewel Agenda:
+**Date and Time:** 10 - January - 2018 at 6 PM Venue: Meeting Hall, Faya, Technopark Participants: Rejah, Binu, Rajesh, Jithin, Vignesh, Arun, Hemanth, Adarsh, Jewel Agenda:

    1. Prayer